thomasWeise/aitoa/book/structure/searchSpace/README.md

 It basically is a function translating an instance of `int[]` to `JSSPCandidateSolution`.
 This is done by keeping track of time that has passed for each machine and each job, as well as by remembering the next sub-job for each job and the position in the schedule of each machine.

+#### Features of the Linear Representation

 What did we gain by such a mapping?
 Well, we now have a very simple data structure&nbsp;$\searchSpace$ to represent our candidate solutions.
 We have very simple rules for validating a point&nbsp;$\sespel$ in the search space:
 If it contains the numbers&nbsp;$0\dots \elementOf{\instance}{n}$ each exactly&nbsp;$\elementOf{\instance}{m}$ times, it represents a valid candidate solution.
 The corresponding candidate solution will never violate any constraint, as the mapping&nbsp;$\repMap$ will ensure that the order of the sub-jobs per job is always observed and each machine will process at most one job at a time.
+We now have a basis to indirectly create and modify candidate solutions by sampling points from the search space and moving to similar points, as we will see in the following chapters.

+#### The Size of the Search Space

 By using&nbsp;$\searchSpace$, we furthermore get a very clear idea about the size and structure of set of possible solutions.
 Each element&nbsp;$\sespel\in\searchSpace$ is a [permutation of a multiset](http://en.wikipedia.org/wiki/Permutation#Permutations_of_multisets) where each of the&nbsp;$\elementOf{\instance}{n}$ elements occurs exactly&nbsp;$\elementOf{\instance}{m}$ times.